Back to news

 TL;DR

-TL;DR: AutoGen from Microsoft Research enables complex conversational agent systems.
-We tested its group chat, code execution, and nested chat patterns for enterprise use cases.
+TL;DR: AutoGen from Microsoft Research runs conversational multi-agent systems.
+We tested group chat, code execution, and nested chat at enterprise scale.

 Key takeaways

-• AutoGen Review: Microsoft's Multi-Agent Framework: **TL;DR:** AutoGen is one of the more capable multi-agent frameworks going around, and Microsoft's backing means it isn't going to disappear next year.
+• AutoGen Review: Microsoft's Multi-Agent Framework: AutoGen Review: Microsoft's Multi-Agent Framework **TL;DR:** AutoGen is one of the more capable multi-agent frameworks going around, and Microsoft's backing means it isn't going to disappear next year.

-• Group Chat: Group chat is where AutoGen earns its reputation.
+• Group Chat: Group Chat Group chat is where AutoGen earns its reputation.

-• Code Execution: AutoGen agents can write code and actually run it.
+• Code Execution: Code Execution AutoGen agents can write code and actually run it.

-• Pros and Cons: Most flexible multi-agent framework: Very steep learning curve Code execution is powerful: Complex to configure Microsoft backing: Debugging is difficult Group chat is innovative: Can get expensive (many LLM calls) Highly extensible: Documentation is scattered
+• Pros and Cons: Pros and Cons Most flexible multi-agent framework Very steep learning curve Code execution is powerful Complex to configure Microsoft backing Debugging is difficult Group chat is innovative Can

 AutoGen Review: Microsoft's Multi-Agent Framework